cyberark/conjur/docs/integrations/ansible.md

 ---

 ## What is Ansible?
-Ansible is an automation language and automation engine that lets you describe end-to-end IT application environments w/ a “playbook.”
+Ansible is an automation language and automation engine that lets you describe end-to-end IT application environments with a “playbook.”
 Ansible’s simple, human-readable language allows orchestration of your application lifecycle no matter where it’s deployed.

 {% include toc.md key='integration' %}